titlepage of a manuscript

 Western Tibet (Kingdom of Guge), ca. 13th cent.

 78 x 19 x 0.8 cm.

-The titelpages of manuscripts are always thicker, mostly a couple of pasted paper leaves.
-In the center is a recessed rectangle, with the common starting text: rgya gar skad du, which means: `written in the Indian language’, i.e.: translated from the Sanskrit.
+The titelpages of manuscripts are always thicker, most of the time a couple of pasted paper leaves.
+In the center is a recessed rectangle, with the common starting text: rgya gar skad du, which means: “written in the Indian language’, i.e.: translated from the Sanskrit.

 In this case the text is written with gold-paste on indigo-blue-background.
 The caracters in gold-paste are decorated with thiny, very subtle details.

 Above the rectangle are remains of the original silk protective covers.